Curt Flood: Later legal developments

-Aftermath and post-baseball life
+Aftermath

 Final years in baseball

 After Flood's lawsuit failed, Flood was blackballed from baseball.
 There were questions similar to "Do you realize you won't be able to play in MLB ever again?" or "You realize you are going to lose your job?"
 Everyone Flood consulted was convinced he would be blackballed from baseball.
 Flood soon realized that his career was over as he later said,It would be difficult to come back.
 And besides, I don't think I'll be getting the opportunity to play again.
 As big as it is, baseball is a closely-knit unit.
 I doubt even one of the 24 men controlling the game would touch me with a ten-foot pole.
 You can't buck the Establishment.

 Flood sat out the entire 1970 season.
 During this period he was bombarded with hate mail from fans, who accused him of trying to destroy baseball; his teammate Bob Gibson estimated "He got four or five death threats a day."
 The Cardinals sent two minor leaguers to the Phillies as compensation for Flood's refusal to report.
 One of them—centerfielder Willie Montañez—went on to a 14-year major league career.
 In November 1970, the Phillies traded Flood and four other players to the Washington Senators.
 He signed a $110,000 contract with Washington but played only thirteen games of the 1971 season, with a .200 batting average and lackluster play in center field.
 Despite manager Ted Williams's vote of confidence, Flood left the team in late April and retired.
 He had a lifetime batting average of .293 with 1,861 hits, 85 home runs, 851 runs, and 636 RBI.
 Defensively, Flood posted a .987 fielding percentage in his major-league career.
 Later that year Flood published a memoir entitled The Way It Is in which he spelled out in detail his argument against the reserve clause.